대수다양체

 As with sheaf cohomology, this definition makes sense for arbitrary sheaves, but we are mainly concerned with \(\QCoh(X)\).

-\[\check{H}^p(\mathcal{U}, \mathcal{F}) = H^p(\check{C}^\bullet(\mathcal{U}, \mathcal{F})).\]We said earlier that Čech cohomology measures the failure of gluing; this is encoded in the coboundary map.
-Let us verify the intuitive meaning of the coboundary map in low degrees \(p = 0, 1\).
+\[\check{H}^p(\mathcal{U}, \mathcal{F}) = H^p(\check{C}^\bullet(\mathcal{U}, \mathcal{F}))\]We previously said that Čech cohomology is a tool that measures the failure of gluing; this is encoded in the coboundary map.
+Let us verify the intuitive meaning of the coboundary map in low dimensions \(p = 0, 1\).

 Example 5 (\(p = 0\)) By the definition of the Čech complex, \(\check{C}^0(\mathcal{U}, \mathcal{F}) = \prod_i \mathcal{F}(U_i)\), and the coboundary map from \(\check{C}^0\) to \(\check{C}^1\) is

-\[(ds)_{ij} = s_j\vert_{U_i \cap U_j} - s_i\vert_{U_i \cap U_j}.\]Therefore,
+\[(ds)_{ij} = s_j\vert_{U_i \cap U_j} - s_i\vert_{U_i \cap U_j}\]Therefore

-\[\check{H}^0(\mathcal{U}, \mathcal{F}) = \ker(d: \check{C}^0 \to \check{C}^1) = \left\{(s_i) \in \prod_i \mathcal{F}(U_i) \mid s_i\vert_{U_i \cap U_j} = s_j\vert_{U_i \cap U_j} \text{ for all } i, j\right\}.\]By the gluing condition for sheaves ([Topology] §Sheaves, ⁋Definition 1), such a family of sections coincides exactly with a section over all of \(X\), that is, with \(\Gamma(X, \mathcal{F})\).
-Thus \(\check{H}^0(\mathcal{U}, \mathcal{F}) = H^0(X, \mathcal{F})\), and this is independent of the choice of open cover.
+\[\check{H}^0(\mathcal{U}, \mathcal{F}) = \ker(d: \check{C}^0 \to \check{C}^1) = \left\{(s_i) \in \prod_i \mathcal{F}(U_i) \mid s_i\vert_{U_i \cap U_j} = s_j\vert_{U_i \cap U_j} \text{ for all } i, j\right\}\]By the gluing condition of [Topology] §Sheaves, ⁋Definition 1, such a family of sections coincides exactly with a section over all of \(X\), that is, with \(\Gamma(X, \mathcal{F})\).
+Thus, \(\check{H}^0(\mathcal{U}, \mathcal{F}) = H^0(X, \mathcal{F})\), and this is independent of the choice of open cover.

 Example 6 (\(p = 1\)) A 1-cochain is a collection of sections \(s_{ij} \in \mathcal{F}(U_i \cap U_j)\) on each \(U_i \cap U_j\), and a 1-cocycle is one satisfying the cocycle condition

-\[s_{ij} + s_{jk} = s_{ik} \qquad\text{on}\quad U_i \cap U_j \cap U_k.\]On the other hand, a 1-coboundary is one induced from a 0-cochain \((t_i)\), that is, of the form \(s_{ij} = t_j\vert_{U_i \cap U_j} - t_i\vert_{U_i \cap U_j}\).
+\[s_{ij} + s_{jk} = s_{ik} \qquad\text{on}\quad U_i \cap U_j \cap U_k\]On the other hand, a 1-coboundary is one induced from a 0-cochain \((t_i)\), that is, of the form \(s_{ij} = t_j\vert_{U_i \cap U_j} - t_i\vert_{U_i \cap U_j}\).

 So far we have defined Čech cohomology \(\check{H}^p(\mathcal{U}, \mathcal{F})\) for a single open cover \(\mathcal{U}\).
-However, different open covers can generally give different Čech cohomology groups.
+However, different open covers generally give different Čech cohomologies.
 For example, for the cover consisting of a single open set \(U_0 = X\), all intersections are \(X\), so \(\check{H}^p\) is nonzero only for \(p = 0\).
-Since finer covers capture more topological information, we need to understand the relationships between open covers and synthesize the information from all of them.
+The finer the cover, the more topological information we can capture, so we need to clarify the relationship between open covers and synthesize the information over all open covers.
 That is, we impose an ordering on all open covers using refinement.
-Then for a refinement \(\mathcal{V} \preceq \mathcal{U}\), it is obvious that a natural map \(\check{H}^p(\mathcal{U}, \mathcal{F}) \to \check{H}^p(\mathcal{V}, \mathcal{F})\) exists, and thus we can define a direct system \(\check{H}^p(\mathcal{U}, \mathcal{F})\) indexed by all open covers.
+Then for a refinement \(\mathcal{V} \preceq \mathcal{U}\), there is a natural map \(\check{H}^p(\mathcal{U}, \mathcal{F}) \to \check{H}^p(\mathcal{V}, \mathcal{F})\), and thus we can define a direct system \(\check{H}^p(\mathcal{U}, \mathcal{F})\) indexed by all open covers.
 From this we define the following.

-\[\check{H}^p(X, \mathcal{F}) = \varinjlim_{\mathcal{U}} \check{H}^p(\mathcal{U}, \mathcal{F}).\]To put the above argument more simply, the meaning is that we take open covers that are progressively finer, combine all the additional cohomology data that appears, and define this as \(\check{H}(X, \mathcal{F})\).
+\[\check{H}^p(X, \mathcal{F}) = \varinjlim_{\mathcal{U}} \check{H}^p(\mathcal{U}, \mathcal{F})\]To put the above argument more simply, the meaning is that we take finer and finer open covers and combine all the additional cohomology data that appears, defining this as \(\check{H}(X, \mathcal{F})\).

-Definition 8 For a sheaf \(\mathcal{F}\) on a variety \(X\), we define the following:
+Definition 8 For a sheaf \(\mathcal{F}\) on a variety \(X\), we define the following.

-- \(\mathcal{F}\) is acyclic if \(H^i(X, \mathcal{F}) = 0\) for all \(i > 0\).
+- A sheaf \(\mathcal{F}\) is acyclic if \(H^i(X, \mathcal{F}) = 0\) for all \(i > 0\).

 - An injective object \(\mathcal{F}\) in \(\Sh(X)\) is called an injective sheaf.

-- If the restriction map \(\mathcal{F}(U) \rightarrow \mathcal{F}(V)\) is surjective for any open sets \(V\subset U\), then \(\mathcal{F}\) is called a flasque sheaf.
+- If for any open sets \(V\subset U\), the restriction map \(\mathcal{F}(U) \rightarrow \mathcal{F}(V)\) is surjective, then \(\mathcal{F}\) is called a flasque sheaf.

 Lemma 9 An injective sheaf \(\mathcal{F}\) is flasque.